 The Group is open to all professionally-employed theatre support staff working in schools, colleges or other educational establishments; primarily technicians, designers and managers, but also anyone with an active interest, such as teachers with responsibility for the technical side of productions.
 The majority of our members work in secondary schools, but we also have a few members from primary/prep schools, colleges and universities.

-We have around 100 members from a wide range of independent schools, state schools and other institutions around the country, with all manner of facilities from professional theatres to drama classrooms; allowing us to share ideas and problems specific to school theatres, as well as keeping in contact with those working in a similar situation.
+We have over 100 members from a wide range of independent schools, state schools and other institutions around the country, with all manner of facilities from professional theatres to drama classrooms; allowing us to share ideas and problems specific to school theatres, as well as keeping in contact with those working in a similar situation.
 We are also an information resource for those teaching drama or working with young people in other areas of theatre.

 The Group is run by a voluntary committee, managed by the Group Administrator who is one of the founding members.

 Since its inception, the Group has held meetings, venue visits, training courses, product demonstrations and a regular conference.
 All members are part of the network, which can be accessed via our Members' Portal.

 The Group's primary focus is the popular annual conference, which features workshops, seminars and a social evening.
 We often meet at the major trade shows (PLASA and ABTT ), as well as offering occasional training courses and meetings at member schools.
 Recently we have created the Performance Support Award as an aid for our members.
 The network can also be used to ask for advice and arrange local visits, as well as sharing best practice, training opportunities and job vacancies.

-As of June 2014, the Group became closely affiliated with the ABTT , gaining wider recognition of theatre work within schools.
+As of June 2014, the Group became officially affiliated with the ABTT , gaining wider recognition of theatre work within schools.